OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:16

-These are the twelve He appointed: Simon (to whom He gave the name Peter),
+These are the twelve He chose: Simon (to whom He gave the name Peter),

 ## Mark 3:17

-James, the son of Zebedee, and John, the brother of James (to them He gave the name Boanerges, which means “sons of thunder”),
+James, the son of Zebedee, and John, the brother of James (to whom He gave the name Boanerges, meaning “sons of thunder”),

 ## Mark 3:18